Krv-Analytics/Benson/README.md

 Benson is the powerhouse behind `Phil`, the advanced imputation engine designed to intelligently handle missing data in complex datasets.
 Whether you're dealing with high-dimensional gaps, inconsistent encodings, or stubborn anomalies, Benson ensures your data gets the cleanup it deserves—efficiently and at scale.

-🔥 What Benson Does
+🔥 Capabilities

-• Powers Phil 🧩: **PHIL: a Progressive High-Dimensional Imputation Lab.**
+• Phil 🧩: **PHIL: a Progressive High-Dimensional Imputation Lab.**
  Phil is an advanced data imputation tool that combines scikit-learn's IterativeImputer with topological methods to generate and analyze multiple versions of a dataset.
 It allows users to impute missing data using various techniques, generate representations of imputed datasets, and democratically select a representative version.

 🚀 Coming Soon